-2.4.6 Ultrasound Reading Center
+2.3.5 Ultrasound Reading Center

 The Ultrasound Reading Center performs a centralized reading of the cohort ultrasound videotapes produced at the four Field Centers.
-The videotapes, which are created following procedures in the protocol, are copied to an optical disk and read as follows.
+The videotapes are created at the field centers following procedures in the protocol.
+Studies are read at the Ultrasound Reading Center following a standardized protocol.

 Each reader uses a reader station to evaluate the images.
-The reader station consists of an optical disk reader, a 15" monitor, a personal computer, and a graphics tablet for cursor control.
-The personal computer is also the input device for participant data, date, frame number, reader identification, artery identification, site, angle, cursor location, etc. The reader station is designed so that no electronic error in the reader station is more than one-half the axial resolution of the instrument.
+The reader station consists of a computer controlled VCR, a 15" monitor, a personal computer, and a graphics board for cursor control.
+The personal computer is also the input device for participant data, date, frame number, reader identification, artery identification, site, angle, cursor location, etc. The reader station is designed so that no electronic error in the reader station is more than onehalf the axial resolution of the instrument.
 This requires electronic position accuracy of greater than 0.1 mm in biological tissue.
 After the personal computer generates the data file on the study, the file is transmitted to the central computer for storage on hard disk with backup copy on a floppy disk.

-Measurements are made in the popliteal artery at the level of the knee joint and in the common carotid, the carotid bulb and the internal carotid arteries.
-The measurements at each site include mean and maximal far wall thickness, mean and maximal near wall thickness, and mean and maximal lumen.
+Measurements are made in the common carotid, the carotid bulb and the internal carotid arteries.
+The measurements at each site include far wall thickness and near wall thickness.